watchep/watchep.github.io/_posts/2025-10-02-watchep-student-applications-open.markdown

 They will then work with a university and laboratory mentor on a project in computational high-energy physics.
 Financial awards of up to $70K are intended to cover tuition, fees, and stipend during the training program duration.

-With supplemental funding from the Deparment of Energy Office of High-Energy Physics, we have been able to add a fourth focus area for this cohort:
+With supplemental funding from the Department of Energy Office of High-Energy Physics, we have been able to add a fourth focus area for this cohort:
 * Hardware-Software Co-Design
 * Collaborative Software Infrastructure
 * High-Performance Software and Algorithms